 Session: Breaking barriers and the power of mentoring

 Who am I and what is my brand?
 This is a question we should ask ourselves.
-If I was to Google myself, what would appear?
-Would I be satisfied with what comes up?
 Having not come from a technical background, I was apprehensive to apply initially.
 However, my experience has shown you can succeed and break barriers with patience and perseverance.
 How do we overcome that stereotype that tech is a man's profession?
 Women represent only 17% of the technology workforce, despite representing 47% of the UK workforce.
 Targeted interventions such as mentoring and getting your profile out there are required to bring about change.
 There's always someone else coming up behind you who needs guidance and can benefit from your wisdom.
 If you've only been in the industry for a couple of years, you might think you don't have the experience to mentor effectively.
-But, actually, you might be really good at it precisely because you are new: you'll remember things that more established people will have long forgotten, plus you can always learn what has been passed down to you.
+But you might be really good at it, precisely because you are new: you'll remember things that more established people will have long forgotten, plus you can always learn what has been passed down to you.
 Programs aimed at support, retention, community and progression makes tangible leaps to gender parity.
 Being a mentee, and a mentor, I recognise the role I play in creating a step-change in the wider industry, yes ‘little’ me.

 After gaining experience in PR in Paris, agriculture in Germany and Africa, international relations in the UK and technology at KPMG UK and now in Belgium, I have cultivated a diverse skill set that is applicable to the deliverables expected to be a strong female technology advisor.